martincf/lightbox/about.md

 I\'m opening the darkroom to satisfy my own creative endeavours and to help others fuel their own creative output through film photography.

 ## Who\'s doing this?
 My name is Martin Chapman Fromm, a designer (London College of Printing being my alma mater).
-Having been a creative director for many years, I now run the successful digital agency, [Error](http://www.error.agency).
-I have decide to do something with a passion of mine, photography, and specifically film photography, and create Lightbox.
+Having been a creative director for many years I now run the successful digital agency, [Error](http://www.error.agency).
+Photography – specifically film photography – is one of my passions, so I've decided to create Lightbox to channel my energies into something that can be shared with others.

 ## What\'s the plan?
-The darkroom has literally been built from the ground up.
-Lightbox is running privately for the month of Jine whilst it\'s bedded in and issues ironed out.
-From July 2017, the plan is to open [the darkroom](/darkroom-hire) for wider use.
+The darkroom has literally been built from the ground up from December 2016 to June 2017.
+From July 2017, Lightbox opened [the darkroom](/darkroom-hire) for wider use.

 Lightbox provides a darkroom service and learning environment to those who want to explore film photography beyond the camera.
 A longer term aim is for Lightbox to meaningfully contribute to the world of photography and art.